-Extreme and unusual environments (EUEs) are so named due to the unique challenges they pose to human performance.
-In this online unit you will learn how EUEs are characterised, and how living and/or working in an EUE can influence human functioning.
+Extreme environments are so named due to the unique challenges they pose to human performance.
+In this online unit you will learn about the factors that characterise an environment as extreme, and how living and/or working in an extreme environment can influence human functioning.
 In this context, you will consider how individuals and groups can manage distress and enhance resilience.
 Extreme environments considered include Antarctica, outer space, military operations, disaster sites, and cults.
 In this unit, you will examine how intrapersonal, interpersonal, and organisational factors influence the challenges posed by extreme environments.
 This unit would be of benefit to students with an interest in factors which influence human performance and resilience, and to students who work in, or intend to work in, extreme environments.

 - International students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.